Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

     iuf -a admin-230127 run --limit-management-rollout Management_Worker -r management-nodes-rollout
     ```

-    Expected Behavior: All NCN worker nodes will rebuilt.
-Each set of worker nodes that is being rebuilt, should contin 20% of total number of worker nodes.
-For example, if there are 10 total worker nodes, then 2 should be rebuilt at a time.
+    Expected behavior: All NCN worker nodes will rebuilt.
+Each set of worker nodes that is being rebuilt will contain 20% of the total number of worker nodes.
+For example, if there are 10 total worker nodes, then 2 will be rebuilt at a time.

 1. (`ncn-m001#`) Execute the `management-nodes-rollout` stage for activity `admin-230127` using the following parameters.